 More than 300 partly oversized graffiti by artists from around 30 nations adorn the facades of old industrial buildings and house walls.

-There are various possibilities for visitors to discover the works of art with an expert guide and to leave traces in Linz’s commercial port even with a spray.
-For more information check official website.
+There are various possibilities for visitors to discover the works of art with an expert guide and to leave traces in Linz’s commercial port even with a spray

 The rule and ideal of this community were used as a model in the great clergy reform of the 11th and 12th centuries.